Nooch98/NullFiles/README.md

 Instead, it is a:

-### Portable Fast-Lock Vault System
+## Portable Hybrid Vault System

-It protects your files by:
+It protects your files by combining two layers:

+### 1. Stealth Layer
-1. Moving them into a hidden internal vault folder
+- files are moved into a hidden internal vault folder
-2. Renaming them with randomized cryptographic identifiers
-3. Encrypting all vault metadata (real names and paths)
-4. Making original file structure unreadable without unlocking
+- original visible names disappear from the root of the drive
+- each file or folder receives a randomized identifier

+### 2. Crypto Layer
+- vault metadata is encrypted
+- selected files or folders can also be encrypted recursively inside the vault

 This makes NullFiles ideal for: